grayshirts/spring-ctx-groovy/README.md

 `spring-ctx-groovy` contain the class `ctx.App` class.
 This class is built with Groovy and exposes the Spring context statically.

-Contain the class `ctx.App` that exposes the Spring context statically.

-You can get a bean object from the context like this in **Java**:
+You can get a bean object from the context like this in **Java**, without the need to inject the bean into your class:

 ```java
 MyUserService myUserService = (MyUserService) ctx.App.context.getBean("myUserService");